 By Nicholas Carpenter || Contributing Writer

-Nicholas Carpenter is a Contributing Writer.
-His email is email@example.com.
+First-year Nicholas Carpenter is a contributing writer.
+His email is firstname.lastname@example.org.